lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Scaffolding and teaching and learning about process

 ## Collaboration Tools
-### Goals, Scope Alignment: definition items (2025.01.19)
+Goals, Scope Alignment: definition items (2025.01.19)
+- extremely frequent problem areas (constant disturbance regimes)
+- extremely invisible; hard to see, hard to communicate about, hard to learn about,
+### Goals & Scope Alignment: definition items (2025.01.22)
-- process & values
+- Process, Values, Collapse & Ecological Productivity
-- schedule
-- users & stakeholders
+- Schedule
-- needs & goals evaluation of users
+- Users & Stakeholders & Needs & Goals Evaluation (of users)
-- user-features & subfeatures (or hidden features)
+- Features: User-Features & Subfeatures (or hidden features)
-- MVPs (Minimum Viable Products)
+- Scope & MVPs (Minimum Viable Products)
-- tools & 'tool stack, tech stack'
+- Tools & 'Tool Stack / Tech Stack'
-- feedback & iteration (~agile)
+- Feedback & Tests, Ecological Effects, Communication & Iteration (~agile)

 ### Very Routine Problems:
 - schedule-confusion: treating/describing early step as later steps (not uncommon)
-- skipping steps: trying to jump to later steps without doing early-stage steps (not uncommon)
+- skipping steps: trying to jump to later bsteps without doing early-stage steps (not uncommon)
 - indeterminate goals: constantly changing, appearing and disappearing, vague placeholders and proxies (not uncommon)
 - no-plan: project description areas were, are, and likely will be empty; they need to be filled in. (not uncommon)
 - lack of alignment around a Discovery & Identification Phase (not uncommon) ‘Where are you? -> Where are you going? -> How do you get there?’
 You cannot skip the first part.